LinuxAtDuke/Intro-to-MySQL/README.md

 5. If you encounter a pop-up window about SSH keys (which displays if you do not have them set up for your netID), you may need to select the less secure option until you've done that step (which is outside the scope of this class).
 6. After agreeing to the Terms of Use, the VCM web page will display the name of your VM along with available usernames. __You must first connect to the University VPN (if not "on campus"), THEN initiate an ssh session as the Admin User (vcm) -- do this via the "Terminal" app on your Mac or via "PuTTY" (available at https://www.chiark.greenend.org.uk/~sgtatham/putty/ ) on your Windows machine.__

+*Example (after establishing a University VPN session, if off campus):*

+	ssh vcm@vcm-1473.vm.duke.edu

-*Example (after establishing a University VPN session, if off campus):* `ssh vcm@vcm-1473.vm.duke.edu` [Answering "yes" to "Are you sure you want to continue connecting (yes/no)?" and then entering the password behind "View Password" when prompted]
+  * Answer "yes" to "Are you sure you want to continue connecting (yes/no)?" and enter your password when prompted.

 <a name='unit1'></a>
 ## Unit 1: Access control / User management

-  * Change to root so that you can install software
+  * Change your user to root so that you can install software

     shell>> sudo -i